Jonah Heim Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.43).
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.44).

-- Tigers pitchers combine to rank 22nd in baseball in home runs surrendered (66 total, 1.3 per game).
+- The Tigers rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).

-- The lefty's last appearance came on Wednesday against the Kansas City Royals, when he tossed 4 2/3 innings, surrendering one earned run while allowing three hits.
+- In his last outing on Thursday against the Chicago White Sox, the right-hander threw six innings, allowing two earned runs while surrendering three hits.

-- In nine games this season, the 32-year-old has amassed an ERA of 5.74, with 8.3 strikeouts per nine innings.
-Opponents are batting .251 against him.
+- In four games this season, the 27-year-old has a 4.15 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .188 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.